-Directed by James Rosenbaum, MD, Edward Neuwelt, MD, Richard Rosenbaum, MD, Tammy Martin, Ph.D., Leslie Muldoon, Ph.D., and Hayleigh Ast, ND this program introduces high school students to the scientific process, encourages student's scientific passion, and fosters a relationship between researchers and the local community.
+Directed by James Rosenbaum, MD, Edward Neuwelt, MD, Richard Rosenbaum, MD, Tammy Martin, Ph.D., Leslie Muldoon, Ph.D., Hayleigh Ast, ND, and Sofia Vignolo, BSc this program introduces high school students to the scientific process, encourages student's scientific passion and fosters a relationship between researchers and the local community.
 Our students are passionate about scientific inquiry and continuously ask the question "why?"
-Since the start of the pandemic we are in a world where the question “why” does not only enter scientists' lives daily, but also everyday workers, teachers, and students.
-Given this predicament, we are entering our 22nd year of the PSI Program virtually, which means we can accept student applications from all across Oregon.
+Since the start of the pandemic, we are in a world where the question of “why” does not only enter scientists' lives daily, but also everyday workers, teachers, and students.
+Given this predicament, we are entering our 23rd year of the PSI Program virtually, which means we can accept student applications from all across Oregon.

-Our program accepts Sophomore, Junior, and Senior high school students who are interested in pursuing careers in medicine or biomedical research through a 16-week course from February - June.
+Our program accepts Sophomore, Junior, and Senior high school students who are interested in pursuing careers in medicine or biomedical research through a 16-week course from February 1st, 2023 - May 17th, 2023 6pm-8pm.
 Students are introduced to the scientific process and gain access to research scientists from OHSU and other Portland research institutes.
-The semester long program typically ends with a summer internship working alongside a research mentor, which requires students to be at least 16-years-old.
+The semester-long program typically ends with a summer internship working alongside a research mentor, which requires students to be at least 16 years old.

 About the PSI Course